Deep Dwell

 It was large and looked like solid wood, or at least it once had been.
 Now it was eaten by rot, Isaac’s foot passing right through and toppling the whole stack of boxes and papers.

-Leaping to catch them, grasping at air and dust, Isaac locked his gaze over his shoulder towards the door, feeling sure security would burst through any second with harsh berating.
+Leaping to catch them, grasping at air and dust, Isaac locked his gaze over his shoulder towards the door, feeling sure security would burst through at any second with harsh berating.

 Nothing came and no sound followed, but for the distant echoes of this crate’s demise reverberating through the empty concrete halls.
 Well, at least that allowed for a sigh of relief…

 Cafe.
 Right there in front of him.
-Hidden by the stack of boxes: a door marked cafe!
+Hidden by the stack of boxes: a door marked ‘cafe’!

 Isaac’s mind buzzed, already energized and alert, ready to take on whatever duties had been assigned to him.
 His lips parting with a grin, the man muttered to himself, “It’s ahhg… it’s about time.”

-Pushing against the door he found the hinges blessedly smooth, he opened upon the… smelly, damp, ruined husk of what once could have resembled a cafe, lit up by his handy flashlight.
+Pushing against the door, he found the hinges blessedly smooth, he opened upon the… smelly, damp, ruined husk of what once could have resembled a cafe, lit up by his handy flashlight.
 The moldy green tiles were cracked all over, the paint on the concrete walls peeled away to the point it appeared more akin to a worn frilly dress than a paintjob.

 Who in their right mind would have a fire like this?
 It was breaking so many safety concerns and regulations, fully criminal!